Yellowstone Wyoming

 She also makes her presence felt in her old honeymoon room.

-Older man dressed in a merchant marine uniform.
+The spirit of an older man is dressed in a merchant marine uniform.
 He is thought to be the bride’s killer husband.

 He is seen looking into windows, into rooms, trying to find his bride.